SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Limitations and Future Directions

-C.D. gratefully acknowledges John Cherian for insightful discussions that motivated this line of inquiry.
-C.D. was supported by the National Science Foundation under Award Number 2238616, as well as the resources provided by the University of Chicago’s Research Computing Center.
+\paragraph{Acknowledgements.} C.D. was supported by the National Science Foundation under Award Number 2238616, as well as the resources provided by the University of Chicago's Research Computing Center.
+The authors are grateful to John Cherian for his valuable discussions and feedback on this manuscript.